Have you ever taken a class on gardening?

 And he chose to it what he could not say to his nearest friend.

 It becomes both an altar and a confessional.

 As I was reading about John Burroughs and his journals, I stumbled on something Burroughs had written at the thought of others reading the entries in his diaries (as he called them).

-It's so hard to believe, but on this day last year we lost Beth – one of the most influential plants people of the last half-century.
+It's so hard to believe, but on this day last year, we lost Beth – one of the most influential plant people of the last half-century.

 Chatto's naturalistic gardens taught gardeners to incorporate new and different varieties of plants.

 She also stressed the importance of focusing on foliage, embracing the fleeting nature of blossoms.